SyndorZaldrizes/Syndor/README.md

 - `docs/` — downloadable PDFs linked from the site.
 - `scripts/` and `cypress/` — tooling for CI/linting and any UI tests.

-## Canonical content paths
-- Executive Board: `/pages/executive-board.html` is the canonical URL.
-The root-level `executive-board.html` only redirects to this page to avoid duplicates.

 ## Disclaimers
 - This site is student-run and not an official publication of St. Mary’s College of Maryland or the State of Maryland.
 - No backend is deployed on GitHub Pages; interactive features rely on client-side code only.